jeffijoe/jQuery-Validator/README.md

         // SUCCESS!
     }

 This can be extended, please reffer to the demos.
+Also, you can (**and absolutely should**) use the validate on a collection of input elements!

 All the messages can be customized for each individual field, as well as for all fields at once.